MuchoLucho/mender-docs/01.Get-started/05.Monitor/docs.md

 sudo mender-monitorctl enable connectivity example
 ```

-This will enable a `connectivity` monitoring subsystem, which sends HTTP HEAD
+This will enable a Check using the demo `connectivity` monitoring subsystem, which sends HTTP HEAD
 requests to `example.com`, making sure that it is responding.

 To trigger the alert, let us stop the traffic to `example.com` by